-Leigh Ann serves as a member of the Young Lawyer Editorial Board of The Legal Intelligencer.
-She also is a member of Villanova Law J. Willard O’Brien American Inn of Court.
+Leigh Ann also holds positions on two editorial boards.
+She is an associate editor for TYL, the flagship publication for the Young Lawyer Division of the American Bar Association, and a member of the Young Lawyer Editorial Board of The Legal Intelligencer.
+Since 2018, Leigh Ann has been a member of the Villanova Law J. Willard O’Brien American Inn of Court.

-Leigh Ann joined Cozen O'Connor's Litigation Department in Philadelphia in 2014.
+Leigh Ann has been an associate in Cozen O'Connor's Litigation Department in Philadelphia since 2014.
+She is involved in numerous firm committees and is currently the Chair of the Firm’s Associate Committee.
 She received her J.D. from Villanova University School of Law and her Bachelor of Arts, magna cum laude, in English from Virginia Tech.
-While at Villanova, Leigh Ann served as an associate editor of the Villanova Law Review.
+While at Villanova, Leigh Ann served as an associate editor of the Villanova Law Review

 May 02, 2019